 1. Dual enroll in college courses during high school

 Generally, high school students may begin dual-enrolling in community college courses during their sophomore year of high school.
-This allows you to earn both high school and college-level credit on your homeschool transcript that may then be transferred to your university of choice.
+This allows you to earn both high school and college-level credit on your transcript that may then be transferred to your university of choice.
 This approach can save you up to a year or more of introductory courses that you won’t have to complete during your freshman year of college.

 2. Take Advanced Placement (AP) courses and exams